 [Option 3: The participant shall receive from the institution a financial support of [….]
 EUR for [travel/ individual support] and support in the form of direct provision of the required [travel/ individual support] services.
 In such case, the beneficiary shall ensure that the provision of services will meet the necessary quality and safety standards.

-3.2 The reimbursement of costs incurred in connection with special needs, or expensive travel costs, to/from outermost regions and Overseas Countries and Territories (OCTs) to/from outermost regions and Overseas Countries and Territories (OCTs)], when applicable, shall be based on the supporting documents provided by the participant.
+3.2 The reimbursement of costs incurred in connection with special needs, or expensive travel costs, to/from outermost regions and Overseas Countries and Territories (OCTs), when applicable, shall be based on the supporting documents provided by the participant.

 3.3 The financial support may not be used to cover similar costs already funded by EU funds.